everydayhero/how-we-build-things/technologies/react/sharing-behaviour.md

 * mixins can unintentionally hide / distribute the source of some component state
 * mixins look a lot like stand-alone component definitions but they don't act like them.
 See: the chaining of _some_ life-cycle methods as well as the merging of prop-types and initial-state objects.

 Mixins make it easier to abstract the behaviour and state management of our components.
 However, this kind of abstraction is super hard and we can accidentally force readers of our code to play a frustrating game of hide-and-go-seek.
 Components can become a patch-work quilt of different methods, default props and initial state.
-Sure, this is a problem which can be avoided with **Discipline &#8482;** but maybe there's a way which encourages keeping related behaviours together a little more... obviously?
+Sure, this is a problem which can be avoided with **Discipline &#8482;** but maybe there's a new approach which encourages keeping related behaviours together.

-That's what this is going to be about: digging into alternative ways to share behaviour between React components.
-Let's see if we find something useful.
+*That's what this is going to be about: digging into alternative ways to share behaviour between React components.
+Let's see if we find something useful.*

 ## Currently proposed solutions: nesting and higher order components